uva-cs3140-fa22/uva-cs3140-fa22.github.io/syllabus.md

 //  Description: <what you got help with, be very specific with line numbers>
 ```

+**Forgetting to cite your code with your sources** is not a defense against an academic
+integrity violation, and will not be accepted as such.
+Ignorance of the rules
+will not be accepted as a defense for violating them.

 ### Homework academic honesty violations

 If it is found your submission violates our policies outline above, you will receive the following penalties:

-**1st offense:** 0 on the assignment, plus an additional subtractive deduction to your final course grade up to 10% depending on severity.
+* **1st offense:** 0 on the assignment, plus an additional subtractive deduction to your final course grade up to 10% depending on severity.

-**2nd offense:** F in the course
+* **2nd offense:** F in the course

 Depending on severity and at instructor discretion, you may be referred to Honor Committee for any violation, including the first.

 ## Quizzes

-There will be occassional quizzes in the class which are meant to ensure basic understanding of the course lecture material.
+There will be occasional quizzes in the class which are meant to ensure basic understanding of the course lecture material.
 Quizzes will be posted on Collab, and are multiple choice.
 Quizzes are graded in a pass/fail way.
 Any score >= 80% is considered a
 passing score.
 Any score below 80% is considered a fail. **Quizzes can be taken as many times as needed** to achieve the target score.

 You will be able to see your total quiz score after submitting.
 However, you won't see specifically what you got right/wrong, or the correct
 answer until after the quiz closes.

-If you pass at least 7 quizzes, you will be given 100% credit for the quiz portion of the grade.
+If you pass at least 8 quizzes, you will be given 100% credit for the quiz portion of the grade.

 Quizzes are **individual assignments**.
 Collaboration/working together (even with assignment team members for homeworks) is strictly prohibited.
 If collaboration is discovered, it will result in all parties involved receiving a zero on their entire quiz grade for the course.